makkus/freckles_website/pages/02.blog/data-centric-environment-management/item.md

     static_website_port: 80            # port the webserver listens to
 ```

 This latter `.freckle` file is optional, but useful to adjust some of `freckelize`'s behavior.
-It uses `yaml` syntax, and contains a list of types of data to be considered, including potential variables per type.
+It uses `yaml` syntax, and, at it's root level, contains a list of types of data to be considered, including potential variables per type.
 In this case it contains two variables, which both are set to default values, which means that this file doesn't affect behavior just yet.

 So, this is what you have to do (assuming `freckles` is already installed) to install a webserver (`nginx` in this case) and configure it to host our website: